Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 Audience: Grades K-5

-• The lessons in Second Step's Child Protection Unit help students recognize, report and refuse unsafe situations.
+• The lessons in Second Step's Child Protection Unit help students recognize, report, and refuse unsafe situations.

 • There is a cost associated with this curriculum.

-DATING VIOLENCE PREVENTION EDUCATION AND SEXUAL VIOLENCE PREVENTION EDUCATION
+DATING AND SEXUAL VIOLENCE PREVENTION EDUCATION

 Upon written request of the student's parent or guardian, a student shall be excused from taking instruction in sexual violence prevention.